hakuni/LaporPak/README.md

 # LaporPak
-LaporPak adalah aplikasi web yang bertujuan untuk membantu Ketua RT suatu wilayah tertentu dalam pendataan warganya.
+LaporPak is a web application which aims to help the neighbourhood in managing its citizens.
-Aplikasi ini dikembangkan menggunakan framework php CodeIgniter5 dan database MySQL.
+This application is developed using CodeIgniter5 PHP Framework and database MySQL